rednblackgames/HyperLap2D-Wiki/_docs/editor/4-dynamic-lights.md

 ## Dynamic shadows

-HyperLap2D is able to cast dynamic shadows for objects that has are physics objects.
-When attached both ad Shape (Circle or Polygon) and Physics component to an entity shadows appears.
+HyperLap2D is able to cast dynamic shadows for objects that are physics objects.
+When attaching both a Shape (Circle or Polygon) and the Physics component shadows appears.

 ![lights-scene]({{ site.baseurl }}/images/wiki/lights-scene.png)